lizadeka/ai-driven-customer-churn-databricks/README.md

 # AI-Driven Customer Churn Risk & Retention Decision System

+## Overview

 The project implements an AI-driven, explainable decision system using rule-based intelligence.
 The architecture is designed to be extensible to machine learning models in a full Databricks environment.

-## Overview

 This project demonstrates an end-to-end, AI-driven customer churn risk and retention decision system built using the **Databricks Lakehouse architecture**.
-The focus of the project is not only on analytics or prediction, but on converting data insights into **explainable, real-world business decisions**.

 ---